yoep/SEDS-Setup/README.md

 <h3>Automated World Backups using crontab</h3>
 Add the following line in your crontab file:
 <pre><code>*/A NUMBER * * * * /home/YOUR USERNAME/spaceengineers/start.sh backupworld</code></pre>
-The number means that every that many minutes that go by, run the script.
+The number means that every that many minutes that go by, backup the world.

+<h2>Planned features</h2>
+Restarting the server safely every day

+Completely clear installation every week/month, and reinstall, this can be done already by manually removing all but the .cfg, the world, and the script and running <code>./start.sh setup</code> again.

-Credits to Andy_S and NolanSyKinsley of the space-engineers IRC channel on Esper for their tidbits, and Andy_S's NPC identity cleaner.
+Credits to Andy_S and NolanSyKinsley of the space-engineers IRC channel on Esper for their tidbits, and <a href="http://forums.keenswh.com/post/7308307">Andy_S's NPC identity cleaner</a>.